Clover Moore: Lord Mayor of Sydney

 In early 2004, the Labor Party government under Bob Carr sacked and re-amalgamated the City of Sydney and South Sydney Councils.
 The move came largely as a surprise, with then-Lord Mayor Lucy Turnbull being notified by a fax posted under her door.
 The decision to amalgamate the two councils was widely interpreted by the media as an attempt to get the Labor candidate, former federal minister Michael Lee, elected as Lord Mayor, as it would bring a large area of largely Labor-voting suburbs into the City of Sydney.
 However, several of these suburbs also made up Moore's state electorate of Bligh.

 When Turnbull announced soon after that she would not seek re-election, Lee appeared to have the position won.
 Then, on 24 February, Moore entered the race, labelling the council's sacking a "cynical grab for power."
 Despite her ideological differences with Turnbull, she also sharply denounced the sacking of a democratically elected mayor.
 By the following day, The Sydney Morning Herald was already predicting that she would present a serious challenge to Lee.

-Despite a spirited challenge from Lee, Moore won the election, finishing with more than double the vote of Less as her nearest rival, and ABC election analyst Antony Green announced that she would "romp through" to win, only 90 minutes after counting began.
+Moore won the election, finishing with more than double the vote of Lee, and ABC election analyst Antony Green announced that she would "romp through" to win, only 90 minutes after counting began.
+This made her the first popularly elected woman Lord Mayor of Sydney.

-Though she had made a point of not directing voting preferences in her four election campaigns in the Legislative Assembly, Moore decided to support a team of independents for the council race.
-This turned out to be quite successful, with four of her team of six – John McInerney, Robyn Kemmis, Marcelle Hoff and Phillip Black – being elected to council.

-In 2008 NSW local government elections Moore was re-elected as Lord Mayor of Sydney.
-She was returned on a reduced majority in 2012, winning 51.1% of the Mayoral vote.
-In the 2016 NSW local government elections she was comfortably returned to office, improving her vote 8.0% to win 59.1% of the popular vote.
+In the 2008 local government elections Moore was re-elected as Lord Mayor of Sydney.
+She was returned on a reduced majority in 2012, winning 51.1% of the vote.
+At the 2016 election she was comfortably returned to office, improving her vote 8.0% to win 59.1% of the popular vote.

 After introducing bike lanes through many parts of inner Sydney, Moore broke an ankle on Ride to Work Day in October 2010, while dismounting from her bike, necessitating that she attend some events in a wheelchair.